mercierkevin35/CookieManager/README.md

 ```

 ## Create a cookie
-To create a cookie whose name is "myCookie" and value is "my cookie value".
-Process as follows :
+To create a cookie whose name is "myCookie" and value is "my cookie value",\ proceed as follows :

 ```javascript
 //Create